Tuition and Financial Aid

 Tuition and Fee Exemptions/Waivers

 As a state-sponsored institution of higher education in Texas, The University of Texas at Dallas is authorized to award tuition and fee exemptions and/or waivers to students who qualify based on statutory criteria.
-Effective Fall 2014, in order to continue to qualify for many of the tuition and fee exemptions or waivers, students must maintain a grade point average for making satisfactory academic progress at The University of Texas at Dallas.
-In addition, in order to continue to qualify for most tuition and fee exemptions, undergraduate students must not complete an excessive number of credit hours (Texas Education Code, Sections 54.2001 and 54.2002).
+Effective Fall 2014, in order to continue to qualify for many of the tuition and fee exemptions or waivers, students must maintain a minimum grade point average at The University of Texas at Dallas.
+In addition, in order to continue to qualify for most tuition and fee exemptions, undergraduate students must meet the state's excessive hours rule as defined in Section 54.014 of the Texas Education Code.
+(Texas Education Code, Sections 54.2001 and 54.2002).
 See http://www.utdallas.edu/student/finaid/SAP.htm for details regarding the satisfactory academic progress criteria and policies.

 The following list of exemptions and waivers may be available to UT Dallas students:1